‘Better Call Saul’ Season 3: Bob Odenkirk Talks Jimmy’s Transformation To Saul

 A post shared by @bettercallsaulamc on

-In season 3 of Better Call Saul, Giancarlo Esposito returns as Gus Fring and the connection with Mike will become more established and we will get to see how Jimmy ended up being involved in the relationship.
+In Season 3 of Better Call Saul, Giancarlo Esposito returns as Gus Fring, and the connection with Mike will become more established.
+Viewers will get to see how Jimmy ended up being involved in the relationship.

-Eurweb spoke with Bob Odenkirk during the press tour and the actor spoke about the difference between Jimmy and Saul:
+Eurweb spoke with Bob Odenkirk during the press tour, and the actor spoke about the difference between Jimmy and Saul.

 “There are clearly a few things in Jimmy’s life that he loves a lot.
 And Kim is one of those people.
 And obviously his brother’s respect is something that drives him and pulls him.So when I think about Saul, I think about a guy who probably doesn’t have those things in his life.
 He seems to be very self-serving, only, and not trying to achieve much beyond his — just money, and power, maybe.
 But I guess when you think about what does Kim have to do with that equation, I wonder how he doesn’t have someone like Kim in his life anymore, because I don’t think Saul has anyone in his life who he’s trying to be good for, or be a great, better person for.”

-The showrunners Vince Gilligan and Peter Gould also revealed that writing the series is more challenging than they expected.
+Showrunners Vince Gilligan and Peter Gould also revealed that writing the series is more challenging than they expected.
 Gould reveals that it is a combination of small steps and large leaps that eventually lead to the transformation.
-Many fans of the series suspect that Kim Wexler and Jimmy’s brother Chuck will act as the lead catalyst in Jimmy’s destruction.
+Many fans of the series suspect that Kim Wexler and Jimmy’s brother, Chuck, will act as the lead catalyst in Jimmy’s destruction.

-A clip of Better Call Saul season 3 “Crisis Averted” suggest that Jimmy thinks that the situation involving forging the Mesa Verde documents has been dealt with.
-Therefore he is still unaware that Chuck has recorded him confessing to something that will certainly get him disbarred.
+A clip of Better Call Saul Season 3, titled “Crisis Averted,” suggests that Jimmy thinks the situation involving forging the Mesa Verde documents has been dealt with.
+Therefore, he is still unaware that Chuck has recorded him confessing to something that will certainly get him disbarred.
 Perhaps this is the reason for the name change?

 This looks like the beginning of a beautiful friendship. #BetterCallSaul #Regram @michaelmando